obsidiandynamics/meteor/README.md

 * Background (semi-)compaction:
   - Persisted messages are obsoleted in the background based on key, and are thereby excluded from the batch, leaving a hole which may in theory be squashed (as long as the intra-batch message numbering is preserved).
 If the last message in a batch is obsoleted, then the batch is fed as a special _void batch_ to the subscriber, with a pointer to the next non-void batch.
 This way, if there is a large void in the message log (several contiguous void batches), the subscriber can rapidly skip over those ring buffer cells.
   - This might be called semi-compaction as it works at a batch level; it doesn't shuffle messages between batches or try to splice buddying batches to avoid external fragmentation.
 The algorithm reaches peak efficiency when entire batches can be reclaimed and the subscribers can begin to fast-forward their offsets, skipping over the ring buffer cells.
 Even if there are still lots of old non-void batches left due to sparsely distributed relevant/un-compacted messages, we can still realise performance gains by allowing subscribers to silently skip over the compacted messages.
-  - We're ultimately limited by the ring buffer structure which isn't naturally prone to compaction (as opposed to chained log nodes, which can easily be buddied and spliced).
-Effectively, we are trying to reduce a ring buffer to a skip list.
+  - We're ultimately limited by a ring buffer's rigid structure which isn't naturally prone to compaction (as opposed to chained log nodes, which can easily be buddied and spliced).
+At best, we can reduce a ring buffer to a skip list.